Castro Coleman

-Castro Coleman aka "Mr. Sipp" (born August 25, 1976) is an American blues and gospel singer, musician, songwriter and guitarist.
-Mr. Sipp is the 2014 International Blues Challenge Winner by way of The Vicksburg Blues Society as well as the 2014 Gibson Best Guitarist Award Winner.
+Castro Coleman aka Mr. Sipp (born August 25, 1976) is an American blues and gospel singer, musician, songwriter and guitarist.
+Mr. Sipp is the 2014 International Blues Challenge winner by way of The Vicksburg Blues Society as well as the 2014 Gibson Best Guitarist Award Winner.
 The same year Castro was given the Bobby Rush Entertainer of the Year Award by the Jus' Blues Foundation.
 In 2015, he won several Jackson Music Awards including International Male Blues Artist, Blues Artist of the Year, and Entertainer of the year.

-He was the BMA Best New Artist Album winner 2016 and The Spirit of Little Walter Award 2016.
-The same year, Castro was the first blues artist to have his handprint inducted into the Wall of Fame in Fredrikshavn Denmark.
+He was the Blues Music Award 'Best New Artist Debut' winner in 2016 and The Spirit of Little Walter Award winner the same year.
+The same year, Castro was the first blues artist to have his handprint inducted into the Wall of Fame in Fredrikshavn, Denmark.
 For the 25th Annual Living Blues Awards, he won the Best Blues Album of 2017 New Recordings award (Contemporary Blues) with "Knock a Hole In It," and in 2018 he won the National Blues Artist of The Year award at 44th Annual Jackson Music Awards.
+At the 2025 ceremony of the Blues Music Awards, Coleman was named as the 'B. B. King Entertainer of the Year'.

 Biography

-Castro Coleman was born in the small town of McComb, Mississippi, United States, to Jonell and the late Vera Coleman.
+Castro Coleman was born in McComb, Mississippi, United States, to Jonell and the late Vera Coleman.
 He is a husband and father of four daughters.
 He has been around music all of his life.
 His parents and aunt had a quartet group.
 He was influenced by B.B.
 King at the age of six, which is when he started playing the guitar.

 Coleman started out playing the gospel with The Legendary Williams Brothers, The Canton Spirituals and The Pilgrim Jubilees.
 He later started his own group The True Believers which launched them in the gospel industry with their album In This Place.
 After The True Believers, he started Castro Coleman and Highly Favored which again proved successful in the gospel industry, with television appearances on Bobby Jones Gospel.
 Their album Time Out gained national attention.

 In 2012, Coleman decided that he wanted to venture over into the blues genre.
 He competed in the regional competition in the fall of 2012 and won.
 He then went to compete in Memphis in January 2013 where he made it to the finals.
 He went back and won the regional competition in the fall of 2013; won again and was back in Memphis in 2014 to triumph at the International Blues Challenge.

-On February 1, 2019, Castro and his group, The True Believers released a new album and DVD Back To The Roots.
+On February 1, 2019, Castro and his group, The True Believers released a new album and DVD, Back To The Roots.